walles/px/README.md

   * OK: Tests the code on OS X
   * OK: Tests the code on Linux
 * When piping to some other command, don't truncate lines to terminal width
+* If we get one command line argument, only show processes matching that string as either a user or the name of an executable.